 Each inbox will have different priorities and should be checked at different times to ensure you're managing your time well.
 For example, your bulk mail inbox may be checked only on Sunday morning, your personal inbox in the evenings, business inbox a few more scheduled times per day, and the client inbox only while you're on the clock.

-We recently shared a post with the concept of Inbox Zero, which is the theory that your stress will be significantly reduced if you're not always staring at a full inbox.
+The concept of Inbox Zero is the theory that your stress will be significantly reduced if you're not always staring at a full inbox.
 Set a goal to empty your inbox (or set a number of 10 or 50, depending on your personal volume) by the end of each day.
 Inbox Zero can be achieved with a few simple tricks:

 Unsubscribe to everything you do not read.